Building a society

 Ministry With the Poor grants in the USA support:

-- tuition assistance to families who otherwise would not be able to attend Holy Cross Catholic Preschool & Center in West Palm Beach, Florida — Sister Patricia McCabe, CSC
+- Sister Patricia McCabe, CSC, requested grant funding that provides tuition assistance for families who, otherwise, would not be able to attend Holy Cross Catholic Preschool and Center in West Palm Beach.